 - Install and caulk sinks.

 We still had to hang the GODMORGONs and cut sink holes in the IKEA TOLKEN counters, which Chris did with a jig saw and a template that came with the sinks, after we took plenty of time to mull over sink placement for each bathroom.
+At the front of the counter or the back?
+Or the center?
+Every single element of the build comes with decisions, decisions, decisions.

 The kitchen was a bigger adventure because we’d been procrastinating the countertops.

 Setbacks like this are no longer a big deal.
-Chris said, “Eh, we’ll use plywood for a while,” and since our normal counter guy was off that night, we left without ordering quartz.
+Chris said, “Eh, we’ll use plywood for a while,” and since our normal counter guy was off work that night, we left without ordering quartz.

 Though unphased and operating with the hardened resolve of 2nd-semester homebuilders, our wheels continued to turn.
 By morning, we’d realized that with a minimum of extra effort and cost, we could upgrade from splintery, temporary plywood to butcher block, which we might actually be happy with for years.
 Lowe’s had 8′ birch slabs for $200, in stock one town over.
 We bought 2.